SingleManTH/agiletoolkit.org/docs/data/dsql/basic-usage.md

 	// Use additional connections
 	$query = $mydb->dsql();

-Finally, you can also clone $dsql object which will give you the exact copy.
-There are other ways to generate a new dsql object, for example calling $model->dsql() will return a DSQL query object initialized for your $model.
-This query would have "table", and "where" clauses set and might also use some joins.
+Finally, you can also clone a `$dsql` object which will give you an  exact copy.
+There are other ways to generate a new DSQL object, for example calling $model->dsql() will return a DSQL query object initialized for your $model.
+This query would have 'table', and 'where' clauses set and might also use some joins.

 You can also call $model->dsql() which will return a DSQL query object initialized with your existing Model settings, which can then be customized.